ua-datalab/QNLP/Project-Plan.md

 - Save code to public repository, so it can be opened on Cyverse and run on colab: [https://github.com/ua-datalab/QNLP/blob/main/](https://github.com/ua-datalab/QNLP/blob/main/OOV_MRPC_paraphrase_task.ipynb)
 - Cyverse has resource allocations- so all big training done there.
 Example:

 # Meeting Notes

+## Oct 30th 2024
+- got code to train on OOV model also.
+First time ever.
+Now trying to use it to predict on val set.

 ## Oct 28th 2024
 khatri code is also breaking at .fit() with the error `raise ValueError('Provided arrays must be of equal shape.
 Got '
 ValueError: Provided arrays must be of equal shape.
 Got arrays of shape (30, 2, 2) and (30, 2).`